HoneyHoneyTeam/ESP32-Marauder-Double-Barrel/README.md

 	- 4pin GPIO (3.3V/Tx/Rx/Gnd)
   	- This part of the device can funcation as a standalone device (i.e., you can use it without Flipper Zero).
    	- The hardware version of this marauder is V6

- **- The second Marauder is controlled by the Flipper Zero, it comes with**
+- **The second Marauder is controlled by the Flipper Zero, it comes with:**
   	- ESP32-S2 chipset with an external antenna
    	- Onboard GPS access
    	- Firmware updatea via Flipper or USBC on the left

- **- Others:**
+- **Others:**
 	- Dual USB-C Ports for charging (top) and firmware updates (left).
 	- CC1101 Chipset(433 MHz), supporting up to 10 dB output per antenna.
 	- GPS Chipset.
 GPS data is accessible to both Marauders.